shd101wyy/Yo/DESIGN.md

 ## Compilation `In Design`

+1. Run the `lexer` to tokenize the source code.
+2. Run the `parser` to convert the tokens into an AST.
+   This step also does the type checking and type inference.
+   This step will not change the semantics of the code.
+3. Run the `transformer` to transform the AST into a new AST.
+   This step also does the borrow checking.
+   This step will change the semantics of the code.
+4. Run the `code generator` to generate the code.
+   This step also does the optimization.

 The current **Mo** compiler frontend is written in **TypeScript** as a proof of concept.

 Boostrapping the **Mo** compiler is not a priority at the moment.
 We will do it when it's ready.